opendxl-community/OpenDXL-QChat/README.md

 # OpenDXL-QChat
-QChat (Quick Chat) is a chat room service for Linux Desktop systems leveraging the OpenDXL event invokation capabilities to create small, light-weight, and interactive chat rooms for use by incident responders and SOC personnel.
+QChat (Quick Chat) is a chat room service leveraging the OpenDXL event invokation capabilities to create small, light-weight, and interactive chat rooms for use by incident responders and SOC personnel.

 ## Introduction